threefoldfoundation/info_threefold/src/grid/grid_architecture.md

 Users can then access the ThreeFold_Grid with 3Bot, a virtual system administrator that executes the commands and functions (reservation of capacity, editing workloads, etc.) directly on the operating system level via a smart contract for IT.

-This permits users to see the available capacity on the TF Grid Explorer and reserve cloud_units on the 3Nodes of their choice.
+This permits users to see the available capacity on the TF Grid Explorer and reserve cloudunits on the 3Nodes of their choice.
 All reservation of capacity is done in the means of TFT.

 All the architecture from the operating system level to the user level is fully automated which enables a ultra-secure peer-to-peer infrastructure and economy.